An easy gluten free vegan small batch lasagna recipe is a perfect dinner - red sauce and ricotta bring classic flavors to a lasagna for two.

 Along with the tip of making all of the components a day ahead, you can also assemble the entire lasagna ahead of time!
 Cover tightly with foil and refrigerate, then remove from the fridge about a half hour before baking.
 Remove from refrigeration, set on the counter or cooktop, remove the foil, preheat the oven and wait.

-This Vegan Lasagna Recipe is best within 3 days, carefully wrapped and stored in the refrigerator.
 It reheats perfectly in an oven safe dish, and is also good by the cold forkful while standing in front of the fridge at midnight.

 - Buffalo Jackfruit Enchiladas: quick and easy comfort food with classic flavors everyone loves! perfect for a weeknight dinner, casual get together, or food delivery for a friend.